 A year later, I carried the Brownie on a fieldtrip to the Hills.
 Only two pictures from that trip have survived the years.
 Both grainy black and whites.
 One taken at Crazy Horse Memorial, the other at Mount Rushmore.
 Holding these photos in my hand transports me back to that day and I have vague memories of riding on the bus, sack lunches and being more interested in the chipmunks begging for handouts, than I was in learning about the presidents.

 There are a few shots of my dad, building his dream home.
-A cabin getaway in the Black Hills, where my beautiful mother now lives.
+A getaway cabin, where my beautiful mother now lives.
 Looking at these photos is bittersweet.
 They spark memories of being a child, playing in the shade.
 Images of watching my parents and the sound of saws and hammers, busy at work.
-But Dad passed away in 1999 – just months before my folks were to make the cabin their permanent home.
+But we lost Dad in 1999 – just months before my folks were to make the cabin their permanent home.
 Like I said; bittersweet.

 My next camera was purchased at a pawn shop when I was twelve.
 The little Kodak 110 was a dream, compared to the Brownie I’d practiced on.
 Its slender design – not much bigger than today’s smart phones, made it easy to carry, shoved into my hip pocket.
 For the next several years, it accompanied me on trips, into the halls of my high school and then adulthood.
 I snapped countless pictures of my babies on that little 110.

 As a young wife and mother, funds were always tight.
 Paying for developed photos meant counting change and digging for stray dollar bills at the bottom of my purse, but I always managed to come up with enough to claim my memories and take them home with me.